caporaso-lab/2024-q2-ITN-Workshop/book/05-q2-fmt.md

 )

 ```
 Oh look!
 Clostridia seems to be a feature that consistantly engrafts from our donor!
 It seems like it doesnt engraft "better" than spontanous recover but it is a consistant engrafter.
 Firmicutes also seems to pretty consistently engraft but it is important to note that our N for this study is quite small.
-Bacilli seems to engraft sucessfully too but its also present before the FMT so its hard to tell if thats from the donor or just a common gut
+Bacilli seems to engraft sucessfully too but its also present before the FMT so its hard to tell if thats from the donor or just a common gut 🐛 bug!
-🐛 bug!

 Overall in this study it seems that we have Asymetric Chimeric Community Coalesense.
-We also have stability in our shift towards the donated microbiome as there are no signs that or subjects our reverting back to baseline.
+We also have stability in our shift towards the donated microbiome as there are no signs that our subjects are reverting back to baseline.
 From these factors I would conclude that we have relatively high engraftment extent and clincal findings are probably due to FMT engraftment.
 I would love to see more donated microbiome indicator species to further support this claim!